Music and dementia care homes

 2. Musical appreciation is deeply ingrained

 Our appreciation of music is deeply engrained into our cognitive abilities, so much so that it is often one on the last abilities to leave those with dementia.
-By playing music it allows us to communicate to the individual behind the illness, even in the later stages.
+By playing music in a dementia care home it allows us to communicate to the individual behind the illness, even in the later stages.

 3. Promotes physical activities and closeness